 Final Thoughts on the Best iPads

 Able to meet the wants and needs of almost every type of user, the 10.2-inch iPad is the best choice for most people.
-Bolstered by its lightning-fast A13 Bionic chipset, the 9th-Generation iPad’s powerful combination of speed, performance, and display quality means there are few tasks or functions it cannot handle.
-Add to that the fact the 64GB base model is one of the least expensive iPads you can buy, what we’re talking about is a device that’s both capable and fairly wallet friendly.
-In other words, the balanced, budget-friendly 10.2-inch iPad (9th Generation) is the best iPad for most people.
+Bolstered by its lightning-fast A13 Bionic chipset, the 9th-Gen iPad’s powerful combination of speed, performance, and display quality means there are few tasks or functions it cannot handle.
+Add to that the fact the 64GB base model is one of the least expensive iPads you can buy, and what we’re talking about is a device that’s both capable and fairly wallet-friendly.
+In other words, the balanced, budget-friendly 10.2-inch iPad (9th Gen) is the best iPad for most people.

 This post was created by a non-news editorial team at Recurrent Media, Futurism’s owner.
 Futurism may receive a portion of sales on products linked within this post.